 Singaporeans can visit Brunei for up to 30 days without a visa.
 Singaporeans who plan to travel to Brunei and stay there for an extended period of time are strongly advised to closely monitor their immigration status and ensure they do not exceed the permitted length of stay.
-As visa requirements often change at short notice, we advise you to contact your travel agency, or the High Commission of Brunei Darussalam for up-to-date information.
+As visa requirements often change at short notice, we advise you to contact your travel agency, or the High Commission of Brunei Darussalam in Singapore for up-to-date information.

 Singaporeans should also closely monitor the news and official announcements by both the Singaporean and Bruneian governments regarding the COVID-19 situation in Brunei.

 Singaporeans who require consular assistance may contact the Singapore High Commission in Bandar Seri Begawan using the contact details provided below.
 Singaporeans in Brunei are strongly encouraged to e-register with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg/ so that they can be contacted, should the need arise.

 Safety and Security